lobaina7/qrtyping_bot/README.md

-# telegram bot for coding a text with QR code
+# simple telegram bot for coding a text with QR code